Read in 6 minutes

 The same instructions apply for Ubuntu 16.04 and any Ubuntu-based distribution, including Kubuntu, Linux Mint and Elementary OS.

 Before continuing with this tutorial, make sure you are logged in as a user with sudo privileges.

 Java is distributed in three different editions, Standard Edition (SE), Enterprise Edition (EE), and Micro Edition (ME).
 This tutorial covers the installation of the Java SE (Standard Edition) edition.

-There are two main implementations of Java, OpenJDK and Oracle Java with almost no differences between them except that Oracle Java has a few additional commercial features.
+OpenJDK and Oracle Java are the two main implementations of Java, with almost no differences between them except that Oracle Java has a few additional commercial features.

-OpenJDK 10, the open source implementation of the Java Platform is the default Java development and runtime in Ubuntu 18.04.
-Once OpenJDK 11 reaches GA, it will become the default version in Ubuntu 18.04.
+The default Java version in Ubuntu 18.04 is OpenJDK 10.
+Once next LTS version OpenJDK 11 is released, it will become the default Java version in Ubuntu 18.04.

 sudo apt install default-jdk